-Thirty-five years later few can recall that we once had such a design for West Hollywood, let alone a slogan.
-But concerns for pedestrians remain – more so every day.
+Thirty-five years later few can recall that we once had such a design for West Hollywood, let alone a

 Driver distraction is especially important as a cause of pedestrian / automobile collisions.
 Anyone simply watching traffic go by can attest to the fact that many drivers seem to be texting or otherwise using their hand held phones.
 Even those with a Bluetooth connection can be distracted.
 Years ago, when I was conducting car safety classes for the National Safety Council, I was instructed by the Highway Patrol that nearly 20% of all drivers were distracted by either legal or illegal drugs, anxiety, anger or other emotional distress.
 Add now cell phones.
 But, there’s a lot more to consider than crosswalks.

 For a long time, pedestrian traffic was not at a high level in West Hollywood except on the more commercial streets.
 Now, more residents are out for exercise or dog walks or strolling with children, and daytime commercial residents park on the side streets from which they walk to their jobs.
 Certainly not hordes of people, but there’s more of a steady stream on foot.